desec-io/desec-stack/README.md

     To generate the necessary keys and certificates, follow the instructions at https://dev.mysql.com/doc/refman/5.7/en/creating-ssl-files-using-openssl.html.
 In the `openssl req -newkey` steps, consider switching to a bigger key size, and add `-subj '/CN=slave.hostname.example'`.
 (It turned out that StartSSL and Let's Encrypt certificates do not work out of the box.)

 3. Set sensitive information and network topology using environment variables or an `.env` file.
 You need (you can use the `.env.default` file as a template):
+    - global
+      - `DESECSTACK_DOMAIN`: domain name under which the entire system will be running.
+The API will be reachable at https://desec.$DESECSTACK_DOMAIN/api/.
+For development setup, we recommend using `yourname.dedyn.io`
     - network
       - `DESECSTACK_IPV4_REAR_PREFIX16`: IPv4 net, size /16, for assignment of internal container IPv4 addresses. **NOTE:** If you change this in an existing setup, you need to manually update MySQL grant tables and the `nsmaster` supermaster table to update IP addresses!
 Better don't do it.